 Careers Support in the Sixth Form at Ernest Bevin College:

-Close Liaison with the Head of SEN to support SEN students appropriately
+- Close Liaison with the SEND team to support SEN students appropriately

 THE INTERNAL DEADLINE FOR UCAS UNIVERSITY APPLICATIONS IS 30th November.
-All students intending to apply to university must return their forms to their tutor or Mr Clarke, Head of Careers by 30th November to allow sufficient time for references to be written.
+All students intending to apply to university must return their forms by this date to allow sufficient time for references to be written.

 UCAS Advice for Parents (including a link to sign up for monthly newsletters (scroll below the video, under the heading getting started)